Requirements and Descriptions

 Students must apply for graduation through their myUH account.
 The academic calendar identifies the deadlines for submitting the graduation application.

-Midway through the semester for which the student has applied for graduation, a "graduation analyst certification form" will be mailed to the student.
-If the student is enrolled in a schedule of classes that will satisfy their remaining degree requirements, the certification form will indicate that the student is conditionally approved for graduation.
-The form will list the conditions that must be satisfied in order for the student to complete the requirements for their degree by the end of the current semester.
+Midway through the semester for which the student has applied for graduation, an email will be sent to the student.
+If the student is enrolled in a schedule of classes that will satisfy their remaining degree requirements, the email will indicate that the student is conditionally approved for graduation.
+The email will list the conditions that must be satisfied in order for the student to complete the requirements for their degree by the end of the current semester.

-The analyst form will be marked "disapproved" if the applicant is not on track to satisfy their remaining degree requirements at the close of the semester.
+The email will note "disapproved" if the applicant is not on track to satisfy their remaining degree requirements at the close of the semester.